RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/prescriptions.rst

     - Repeat- Yes or No if it is a repeat prescription

-    - Stock- The patients current stock
+    - Stock- The patient's current stock

     - Observations- Any extra details the patient should know about taking the medication